HalsekiRaika/nitinol-inmemory-adaptor/README.md

 This is a simple adaptor to use Nitinol with inmemory database.

-[!CAUTION]
+> [!CAUTION]
-This in-memory adapter loses data when the program is terminated. (of course) It should only be used to test the library and should not be incorporated into production.
+> This in-memory adapter loses data when the program is terminated. (of course)
+> It should only be used to test the library and do not be used into production.

 ### Usage